 I am more inclined to think that to make a success of being old, you must start now!

 Once you know what you want to feel like during old age, you can start reversing the process and set goals.
-Perhaps you want to feel successful, healthy, independent, financially free, or maybe you want to work on your golf game and feel accomplished.
+Perhaps you want to feel successful, healthy, independent, and financially free, or maybe you want to work on your golf game and feel accomplished.

 The problem is, if you don't have this destination in mind, most of what you will do in life is drive around in circles aimlessly.